 3. Encourage Two-Way Communication

 Make the review a two-way conversation.
+This becomes even more effective when supported by 360-degree feedback across peers and stakeholders.
 Let managers share their thoughts and reflect on their own performance for a more open and meaningful dialogue.
+The quality of the conversation often depends less on the feedback itself and more on whether you are asking the right questions.

 “Before I share my thoughts, I’d love to hear how you feel about your recent performance.
 What are some achievements you’re proud of?”